top-comengineer/wcvendors/readme.txt

 No Upgrade required at this time.

 == Changelog ==
+=Version 1.9.14 - 18th Feburary 2018

+* Added: Export commissions via CSV
+* Added: Commission Table Links #166
+* Added: Apply to become a vendor on wp-login registration page #245
+* Added: Apply filter to get_vendor_dues_from_order()
+* Fixed: wp-admin Commissions Page sorted by status & vendor #374
+* Fixed: Commission filters loading too early so they cannot be applied.
+* Fixed: WooCommerce Reports are showing 2X accurate sales #388
+* Fixed: Shortcodes do not work for products assigned to vendor by admin #385
+* Fixed: Text domain in read me for glotpress translations
+* Fixed: "sold by" is showing in several areas despite deselected admin setting #386

 = Version 1.9.13 - 28th November 2017

 * Added: Notice for depreciated gateway